saltedge/saltedge-ios-swift/README.md

 * `SEProviderField`
 * `SEProviderFieldOption`

+Partners API:

+* `SEPartnerConsent`

-For a supplementary description of the models listed above that is not included in the sources' docs, feel free to visit the [API Reference](https://docs.saltedge.com/account_information/v5/).
+For a supplementary description of the models listed above that is not included in the sources docs, feel free to visit the [API Reference](https://docs.saltedge.com/account_information/v5/).

 ## Documentation